chase-moskal/cynic/README.md

 ## food for thought

-- maybe instead of using throw's as assertions, we should make a special channel for it — some way to display all failed assertions together (instead only of the first)..? hmmph
+- it would be nice if we could display all errors instead of only the first one..

 - 🥃 chase moskal made this with open source love. please contribute!